Exposure of Impacted Teeth FAQ (The Most Common Questions Regarding Impacted Canines)

 This is completely situation-dependent.
 Sometimes only one canine tooth grows in incorrectly, while at other times, both of them become impacted.
-Usually, when one or both are impacted, this creates a gap between the incisors and premolars and will be very noticable when someone opens their mouth.
-Alternatively, they can both erupt at the proper time but still come in sideways.
+In most cases, the impacted tooth (or teeth) creates a gap between the incisors and premolars and it can be very noticeable.
+Alternatively, they can both erupt at the proper time but still, come in sideways.

 What Happens If A Canine Tooth Grows In Incorrectly?

 If one of your canine teeth grows in incorrectly, your treatment options will depend on the severity of your conditions as well as your age.
 Your dentist or orthodontist will be able to explain all of your options for you, which may include surgery.